Eddie Barton

-Edward Barton is a former association football player who represented New Zealand at international level.
+Edward James Barton was an association football player who represented New Zealand at international level.

-Barton made a single appearance in an official international for the All Whites in a 2–4 loss to Australia on 5 June 1933.
+Barton made a single appearance in an official international for the All Whites in a 2–4 loss to Australia in Brisbane on 5 June 1933.

-Barton was only the third player to score a hat-trick in the final of the Chatham Cup, putting three goals past the Millerton All Blacks goalkeeper in the 1932 Chatham Cup final.
+An outside-right, Barton played for Wellington Marist in the Wellington competition, and represented Wellington in inter-provincial football from 1924 to 1934.
+He was only the third player to score a hat-trick in the final of the Chatham Cup.
+Playing for Wellington Marist, he scored three goals against Millerton All Blacks in the 1932 Chatham Cup final.

+Barton's wife Eileen died in August 1959.
+Their son Paul played Test cricket for New Zealand in the 1960s.